 ** This post may contain affiliate links and I will be compensated, at no additional cost to you, if you make a purchase after clicking on my links.
 Read my full disclosure policy here. **

 February page views – 738

-Goal was 200.
+The goal was 200.
 So…wow.
 I’m excited!!
-Thanks guys for checking out my blog!
+Thanks, guys for checking out my blog!
 I’m sure 738 doesn’t sound like much (especially compared to some other bloggers), but ya’ll – that means 738 people have read my stuff!
 ER-MAZING!!